YJDoc2/Kerberos-JS-Module/API.md

 Params:
 <ul>
     <li>cryptor {Cryptor} : An instance of a cryptographic class used for encryption and decryption.
 Must extend the Cryptor class</li>
-    <li>sdb {DB} : Instance of a class extending DB class.This is used for saving the Server structures generated by addServer()</li>
+    <li>db {DB} : Instance of a class extending DB class.This is used for saving the Server structures generated by addServer()</li>
-    <li>checkRand {Boolean} : Enables the verifyRandom Method to prevent replay attacks.The verifyRandomDB is used to store user-to-used-numbers connections.Defaults to false if not provided.</li>
+    <li>checkRand {Boolean} : Enables the verifyRandom Method to prevent replay attacks.The verifyRandDB is used to store user-to-used-numbers connections.Defaults to false if not provided.</li>
     <li>verifyRandDB {DB} : DB used to store mapping of user to used numbers.Defaults to MemoryDB if not provided.</li>
 </ul>
 Returns : {Object} An instance of class KerberosTGS.